AsadCodeCraft/AsadCodeCraft/README.md

 <img align="right" height="210"  src='./mario.gif'/>

-I'm a passionate  with a solid foundation in Computer Engineering.
+I'm a passionate  with a solid foundation in B.Sc(IT).
 As a tech enthusiast, I've ventured through various programming languages.
 Passion fuels my work, and computers are my canvas.

 I've crafted a portfolio of efficient projects, born from academia and imagination.